JPD-SE: High-Level Semantics for Joint Perception-Distortion Enhancement in Image Compression: Conclusion

 \section{Conclusion}

 In this paper, we proposed a generic framework that can be used to semantically enhance any image codec.
-Our work is the first to study the efficacy of high-level semantics as a fundamental substitute to low-level visual features in the general compression setting.
-Moreover, in contrast to how existing works mostly focus only on rate-distortion, we are the first to consider the joint optimization of perception quality, distortion, and performance of downstream vision algorithms on full-resolution images, which are all essential metrics for evaluating image codecs.
+Our work is the first to study the efficacy of high-level semantics as a fundamental supplement to low-level visual features in the general compression setting. \chh{Moreover, in contrast to how existing works mostly focus only on rate-distortion, we are the first to consider the joint optimization of perception quality and distortion on full-resolution images.
+We also demonstrate improved accuracy of downstream vision algorithm.}

 Despite its simplicity, an instantiation of our framework effectively improved the perception-accuracy-distortion performance of existing learned and engineered codecs by enabling them to leverage high-level semantics in the form of segmentation maps.
 And extensive ablation study was performed to validate that the use of semantics is the key to the improved performance.